ginoskler/ginoskler.github.io/_pages/about.md

 Personal
 ======
-Away from the blackboard, I enjoy playing jazz piano, seeing live music, and practicing mixed martial arts.
+Away from the blackboard, I enjoy playing piano and bass guitar, seeing live music, and practicing mixed martial arts.